brandonjschwartz/engineering-website/_posts/decisions.md

 Hopefully this will provide some fodder for thinking about your Hackathon efforts, and as it was for me, some fine-tuning your own decision making process in work and life.

-By the way, for another great resource from the Heath Brothers (*perhaps for presenting your hack*) check out "[Made to Stick: Why Some Ideas Survive and Others Die]".
+By the way, for another great resource from the Heath Brothers (*perhaps for presenting your hack*) check out [Made to Stick: Why Some Ideas Survive and Others Die].

 *Disclaimer: I don't know the Heath Brothers and will not profit in any way if you buy their books.*